olance/rails-react-browserify-example/README.md

 It shows how to integrate [React](https://facebook.github.io/react/) and [Browserify](http://browserify.org/) together in a Ruby on Rails application.

+## /!\ Warning

+The file `config/secrets.yml` has been uploaded to this repo and the `.gitignore` file modified to allow so.
+If you use this repo as a starting point for your app, remember to remove the file from versioning and keep those secrets... secret!

 ## License

 The MIT license.
 See LICENSE file.